 What a Masked Aadhaar Card Shows

-A masked Aadhaar card looks very similar to a regular one, but with one key difference: it only shows the last four digits of your Aadhaar number.
-The first eight digits are replaced with ‘XXXX-XXXX’.
+A masked Aadhaar card appears similar to a regular one, but with one key difference: it only shows the last four digits of your Aadhaar number.
+The initial eight digits are obscured, replaced with ‘XXXX-XXXX’.
 All your other details, such as your name, date of birth, gender, address, and photograph, remain visible.
 It also includes the QR code for verification, just like a regular Aadhaar.

 How Masked Aadhaar Protects Your Details

 The main purpose of a masked Aadhaar is to protect your personal information.
-By hiding the first eight digits of your Aadhaar number, it makes it much harder for someone to misuse your full identity if they were to get hold of your card.
-This reduces the risk of your full Aadhaar number being shared unnecessarily or falling into the wrong hands, thereby boosting your privacy.
+By hiding the first eight digits of your Aadhaar number, it makes it substantially more challenging for an unauthorized individual to compromise your identity if they were to obtain your card.
+This mitigates the risk of your full Aadhaar number being shared unnecessarily or entering unauthorized possession, thereby enhancing your privacy.

 Where You Can Use Your Masked Aadhaar

-You can use your masked Aadhaar card in many situations where you need to prove your identity but do not want to share your full Aadhaar number.
-For instance, when checking into a hotel, for domestic travel, or for some basic verification processes where only proof of identity is needed, a masked Aadhaar is usually perfectly acceptable.
-It allows you to confirm who you are without revealing your complete unique identification number.
+You can use your masked Aadhaar card in various situations where you need to prove your identity but prefer not to disclose your full Aadhaar number.
+For instance, when checking into a hotel, for domestic travel, or for some basic verification processes where only proof of identity is needed, a masked Aadhaar is generally acceptable.
+It allows you to confirm your identity without revealing your complete unique identification number.

 Key Differences Between Masked and Regular Aadhaar